The Yellow Fever Vaccine

-Dr. Julian Klapowitz of Travel Medicine Consultations can provide the yellow fever vaccine New York City residents seek as part of their travel plans.
+Dr. Julian Klapowitz of Travel Medicine Consultations can provide the yellow fever vaccine NYC residents seek as part of their travel plans.

-For a list of yellow fever vaccine entry requirements by country, you may click the following link and then download the information provided: WHO YF Vaccine By Country List.
+For a list of yellow fever vaccine entry requirements by country, you may click the following link and then download the information provided: World Health Organization Yellow Fever Vaccine by Country List

 Yellow fever is a potentially deadly illness that affects the liver and other organs.
-It is caused by a virus (Flaviviridae family) and is carried by mosquitoes.
-These mosquitoes bite infected humans or non-human primates (monkeys, for example) and then transmit the virus to other humans.
+Yellow fever is caused by a virus (Flaviviridae family) and is carried by mosquitoes.
+These mosquitoes bite infected humans or non-human primates (monkeys, for example).
+Then, they transmit the virus to other humans.
 It is called “Yellow Fever” because of jaundice (yellow skin and eye color) that develops when your liver is severely damaged.